raosaqib/RestAssurred-TestNG-Allure/README.md

 API http://api.openweathermap.org/data/3.0/stations

 - Naming Conventions:- Above mention API is implemented in a microservices way, so model name and other naming conventions has been donein the same way
+- Few screen-shot is being committed for demo purpose[It's not the right git practice]
 - clone the project and can be run from command line or editor- mvn clean test
 #Technologies/Tools used in building the framework
 - Eclipse - IDE